MI5 apologises unreservedly to High Court for ‘failings and errors’

 Ms Kilroy said Beth was not making her own application, as her other case is still ongoing.

-The hearing before the Lady Chief Justice, Baroness Carr, Dame Victoria Sharp and Mr Justice Chamberlain, who will decide what action should be taken against MI5, is due to conclude on Tuesday.
+Lady Chief Justice Baroness Carr, Dame Victoria Sharp and Mr Justice Chamberlain reserved their judgment on what action should be taken against MI5.